Androphin/yii2-trumbowyg/README.md

-# Trumbowyg extension for YiiFramework 2.x.x
+# Trumbowyg extension for Yii 2

 ## Install